timothy-baeckelant/LowerBoundsNCvx/README.md

-# Computing Lower Bounds on the Nonnegative Rank via Exact Non-Convex Optimization
+# Computing Lower Bounds on the Nonnegative Rank via Non-Convex Optimization Solvers

 This repository contains Python code accompanying the paper: